hamie-kalhoro/gemini-ai/README.md

 # Gemini AI Website

-A website built with React and the Gemini API for AI-powered interactions.
+A full-stack application integrating Google's Gemini API with a Spring Boot backend and React frontend.

 ## Overview

-This project integrates Google's Gemini API with a React-based frontend to create an interactive AI application.
+This project is built on **two main factors**:

+### Factor #1: Backend (Spring Boot) ✅
+The backend is developed using **Spring Boot** and is currently available in this repository.
+It handles:
+- Integration with Google Gemini API
+- RESTful API endpoints
+- Business logic and data processing
+- API key management and security

+### Factor #2: Frontend (React) 🔄
+The frontend will be developed using **React** and will be created later in a separate repository.
+- **React Repository Link:** xxxxxx *(will be updated later)*
+- Provides interactive user interface
+- Consumes the Spring Boot API endpoints
+- Modern and responsive design

 ## Features

 - 🤖 Integration with Google Gemini API
+- ☕ Spring Boot backend (RESTful API)
-- ⚛️ Built with React
+- ⚛️ React frontend (coming soon)
 - 💬 Interactive AI chat interface
 - 🎨 Modern and responsive design
+- 🔐 Secure API key management

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+### Backend (Spring Boot)
+- Java 17 or higher
+- Maven or Gradle
+- A Google Gemini API key

+### Frontend (React) - Coming Soon
 - Node.js (v14 or higher)
 - npm or yarn package manager
-- A Google Gemini API key

 ## Getting Started

+### Backend Setup (Spring Boot)

-### 1. Clone the Repository
+#### 1. Clone the Repository

 ```bash
 git clone https://github.com/hamie-kalhoro/gemini-ai.git